Just Launched & Live: Bluethumb Art Galleries

 An Exciting New Venture

-We’ve worked tirelessly behind the scenes on one of our biggest challenges yet, and a leap of faith, to bring you an exciting new venture: Bluethumb Art Galleries.
-After a year of vigorous testing and trials we’re now sure our gallery pages, officially launched today, will continue our mission to help artists get their art on walls where it’s loved, instead of gathering dust in storage.
+We’ve worked tirelessly behind the scenes – and taken a leap of faith – to bring you one of our biggest challenges yet: Bluethumb Art Galleries.
+After a year of vigorous testing and trials, we’re now sure our gallery pages, officially launched today, will continue our mission to help artists get their art out of storage and on walls where it’s loved.

 I have decided that these must go out into the world rather than back into my cupboard.
 Check it out at… https://t.co/BOMmvdh47B